Skip to main content

 3.3.1.4.2 Signature ECC Mode

-The Signature ECC Mode is used to determine the length of the signature at the end of a nanotdf.
-This, in combination with the previous HAS_SIGNATURE section, describe the signature of the nanotdf.
+The Signature ECC Mode is used to determine the length of the signature at the end of a NanoTDF.
+This, in combination with the previous HAS_SIGNATURE section, describe the signature of the NanoTDF.
 The following table describes the valid values and the associated ECC Params.

 ValueParams